stanathong/openmvg_pose_extraction/README.md

 ```
 <br>
-Completing this pipeline, we will obtain `sfm_data.bin`, which could be named differently according to your running command.
+Completing this pipeline, we will obtain `sfm_data.bin` which could be named differently according to your running command.
 To produce the readable results, we will need to excecute `openMVG_main_ConvertSfM_DataFormat`.
-The command can be executed like below:<br>
+The command can be executed like below:<br><br>

 ```
 cd $OPEN_MVG_BUILD/Linux-x86_64-RELEASE